 - Medicines to target cells with the BRAF gene—a gene that makes melanoma grow fast

 - Radiation therapy—to kill cancer cells and shrink tumors

 To help lower the risk of melanoma:

 - Do not spend too much time in the sun

 - Wear a long-sleeved shirt and long pants, a wide-brim hat, and sunglasses

-- Use sunscreens with a sun protection factor (SPF) of at least 30
+- Use sunscreens with an SPF of at least 30

 - Avoid exposure during the peak hours of the day

 - Do not use sun lamps and tanning booths